downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 **Congratulations, you have installed JDK 10 on Windows!**

-Now let us know if you liked this post.
+Now let me know if you liked this post.

 Leave a comment below.